dhh1128/cfa/cfa-paper.md

 By treating relationships as first-class and by supporting gradual adoption, CFAs enable both humans and software to reason more effectively about collections of related files.

+---

+## References

+[1] Dinneen, J. D., and Julien, C.-A. *The ubiquitous digital file: A review of file management research.* Journal of the Association for Information Science and Technology, 72, 6 (2021), 711–728. https://doi.org/10.1002/asi.24464

+[2] Bergman, O., Beyth-Marom, R., and Nachmias, R. *Folder versus tag preference in personal information management.* Journal of the Association for Information Science and Technology, 64, 9 (2013), 1855–1870. https://doi.org/10.1002/asi.22875

+[3] Trant, J. *Studying social tagging and folksonomy: A review and framework.* Journal of Digital Information, 10, 1 (2009).

+[4] Spiteri, L. F. *The structure and form of folksonomy tags: The road to the public library catalog.* Information Technology and Libraries, 26, 3 (2007), 13–25. https://doi.org/10.6017/ital.v26i3.3279

+[5] Golder, S. A., and Huberman, B. A. *The structure of collaborative tagging systems.* Journal of Information Science, 32, 2 (2006), 198–208. https://doi.org/10.1177/0165551506062337

+[6] W3C. *PROV-Overview: An overview of the PROV family of documents.* W3C Recommendation, 2013. https://www.w3.org/TR/prov-overview/

+[7] W3C. *PROV-DM: The PROV data model.* W3C Recommendation, 2013. https://www.w3.org/TR/prov-dm/

+[8] Blaze, M., Feigenbaum, J., and Lacy, J. *Decentralized trust management.* In *Proceedings of the IEEE Symposium on Security and Privacy* (1996), 164–173. https://doi.org/10.1109/SP.1996.10012

+[9] Grassi, P. A., Garcia, M. E., and Fenton, J. L. *Digital Identity Guidelines: Federation and Assertions.* NIST Special Publication 800-63C-4, 2025. https://doi.org/10.6028/NIST.SP.800-63c-4

+[10] Caplan, P. *Understanding PREMIS.* Library of Congress, 2017. https://www.loc.gov/standards/premis/understanding-premis.pdf

+[11] Dappert, A., and Farquhar, A. *Using METS, PREMIS and MODS for archiving e-journals.* D-Lib Magazine, 14, 9/10 (2008). https://doi.org/10.1045/september2008-dappert

+[12] Bass, L., Clements, P., and Kazman, R. *Software Architecture in Practice*, 3rd ed.
+Addison-Wesley, 2013.